 I am totally committed to improving the situation; I know the Holy Father is too.
 There are significant persons in the community who believe, rightly, that we have failed, but we have done quite a bit.
 I commit myself to doing whatever further is required.

 Unfortunately this Inquiry only examined non-government institutions, which will be safer places after the recommendations are implemented.

-on the Archdiocese of Sydney website.
+Read the entire column on the Archdiocese of Sydney website.